s3ntino/loom/README.md

 A lightweight Scylla DSL, crafted for expressive queries without boilerplate.

+### Why Loom?

+Loom is a lightweight, ultra-flexible Scylla DSL built for **modern Java developers** who hate boilerplate.

+- **No Boilerplate:** Define repositories once; CRUD, queries, and table handling are automatic.
+- **Full Flexibility:** Run any query, mix custom logic — Loom imposes no limitations.
+- **Memory & Performance Conscious:** Queries are constants, lambdas are tiny — negligible overhead, no memory leaks.
+- **Modern Java Friendly:** Uses records, lambdas, and static imports for concise, readable code.

+With Loom, you can focus on **building features, not repetitive scaffolding**.

 ### Get started

 You can build dependency and append it to your local .m2 directory, by using: ./gradlew publishToMavenLocal